 \section{Framing the problem}

-Given a classical description of a finite causal set of $n$ elements and a dimension of interest $d$, we would like to calculate its BD action as expressed in \cref{def:bd_action_d}.
+Given a classical description of a finite causal set of $n$ elements and a dimension of interest $d$, we would like to calculate its BDG action as expressed in \cref{def:bd_action_d}.
 We assume that the constants and coefficients $n_{d}$, $\alpha_{d}$, $\beta_{d}$, and $C_{k}^{(d)}$ are already known (for a given $d$ of interest these can easily be computed beforehand and reused for future calculations in the same dimension).
 We also assume that the causal set is provided in a form in which $x \prec y$ can be checked for any pair of points in constant time with respect to $n$.
-It is enough to calculate each of the abundances $N_{k}$ (defined in \cref{def:abundances}) appearing in \cref{def:bd_action_d} separately, as the number of these quantities appearing in the expression is finite and independent of $n$.
-All quantities can then be combined to find the BD action, with the overall time and space complexities equal to that of the greatest over each required $N_{k}$.
-Our goal has thus been simplified to find these $N_{k}$ efficiently for any given causal set.
+It is enough to calculate each of the abundances $N_{k}$ (defined in \cref{def:abundances}) appearing in \cref{def:bd_action_d} separately, as the number of these quantities appearing in the expression is finite and independent of $n$ (it is a constant for a fixed dimension $d$).
+All quantities can then be combined to find the BDG action.
+The time and space complexities of the combined algorithm are then equal to those of calculating the $N_{k}$ sequentially for each $k$; that is, they are the highest order complexities of calculating individual $N_{k}$ over all $k$.
+Our goal has thus been simplified to find all these $N_{k}$ efficiently for any given causal set.